zonemaster/zonemaster/docs/internal-documentation/maintenance/SupportCriteria.md

 Zonemaster provides database integrations for these database engines:

-* MySQL
+* MariaDB
 * PostgreSQL
 * SQLite

 ## Database engine versions

-The database engine versions that are provided by the respecive supported operating system version should be supported.
+The database engine versions that are provided by the respective supported operating system version should be supported.

 Database engine versions that lack required features cannot be supported.